Carling Brewery: Black Label

 Carling Black Label is the name of the brand in Australia, Canada, and South Africa.
 In Ireland and the United Kingdom, the beer has been sold simply as Carling since 1997.
 In Sweden, it is known as Carling Premier.

 Black Label is well-known throughout the former British Empire, where it employed the slogan "Hey Mabel, Black Label!".
 During the eighties and nineties, its slogan was "I bet he drinks Carling Black Label!" which was a reworking of an unsold campaign for the UK Milk Marketing Board, "I bet he drinks milk!"
-Black Label has the slang/street name of Zamalek in South Africa, because of an association with the Egyptian football club of the name which shares the colours black, white and red.

 Carling Black Label won Monde Selection's Grand Gold Award in 2008.

 Other brand history

 Film director Wim Wenders shot an advert in Iceland with actors Bryan Carney and Rebecca Godwin, showing Carney riding a bicycle on a highwire over a waterfall; it cost over £1 million.
 In 1996, Carling Premier used Gary Numan's 1979 song "Cars", and sponsored his tour of that year.